Ankle

 Why do ankle sprains keep recurring?

 Ankle sprains often recur when swelling settles but strength, balance, and landing control have not fully returned.
-Some people also regain walking before they regain ankle stability, which increases the risk of rolling the ankle again during sport, uneven ground, or fast changes of direction.
+Some people regain walking before they regain ankle stability.
+This can increase the risk of rolling the ankle again during sport, uneven-ground walking, or fast direction changes.

 How does balance training help reduce reinjury risk?

-Balance training helps your ankle respond faster to sudden movement and improves control through the foot and lower leg.
-This type of rehabilitation is especially helpful after lateral ankle sprains because it may reduce repeated giving way, improve confidence, and support a safer return to activity.
+Balance training helps your ankle respond faster to sudden movement.
+It also improves control through the foot, calf, and lower leg.
+This type of rehabilitation is useful after lateral ankle sprains because it may reduce repeated giving way, improve confidence, and support a safer return to activity.

 When should you seek help for an ankle ligament injury?

-You should get your ankle assessed if you cannot comfortably take a few steps, the swelling is severe, the pain is high above the ankle, the ankle keeps giving way, or symptoms are not improving over the first week.
-It is also worth reviewing repeated sprains, because ongoing instability can contribute to longer-term ankle pain and reduced confidence with sport.
+You should get your ankle assessed if you cannot comfortably take a few steps, swelling is severe, pain sits high above the ankle, the ankle keeps giving way, or symptoms are not improving over the first week.
+Repeated sprains also deserve review because ongoing instability can affect sport, work, and confidence with walking.

 Related ankle injury pages